Gnome Painting Step By Step

 If you have been following my journey this holiday season then you are already aware of my new obsession.
 I LOVE gnomes.
-This gnome painting step by step was the first of many that I painted for gifts this year (and decorations around my home).
+This step by step gnome painting was the first of many that I painted for gifts this year (and decorations around my home).
 I used acrylic paints from DecoArt (even some METALLICS) and am excited to share the steps with you.
 This post is sponsored by DecoArt but the ideas and opinions are my own.

 To get started, prep your materials and work space.
 I like to have all of my paints lined up and ready, my canvas prepped and my brushes handy.
 It is a good idea to have a small cup of water and some paper towels in your work space too.
 Just in case… These are the colors I used in this painting.
 I love love love the way the Dazzling Metallics added depth and texture to my art.

-- American Multi-Surface Black Tie (Hat)
+- Black Americana Multi-Surface Black Tie (Hat)

-- Americana Warm Beige (Nose)
+- Beige Americana Warm Beige (Nose)

-- American Santa Red (Boots and Sleeves)
+- Red American Santa Red (Boots and Sleeves)

 - Dazzling Metalics Festive Red (Boots and Sleeves)